Pashtun diaspora: Minority areas within Khyber Pakhtunkhwa

 Pashtuns make up a minority of the total population of Hazara Division of Khyber Pakhtunkhwa.
 Pashtuns are mostly found in Battagram and Torghar District.
 Pashtun tribes speak Pashto language while Jadoons, Tareens and Dilazaks of Abbottabad and Haripur District speak Hindko language and sometimes Pashto as their second language.
 Pashtuns also make up a minority of the Chitral district, which is mainly inhabited by Kho and Kalasha people who speak Khowar.

-The following table outlines the Pashtun population in different provinces of Pakistan: